system-zero/system-zero/data/docs/la.md

     again: this has byte semantics, though there isn't a certainity if it is the right thing to do, as it might make also sense to return a character.

-# This can be reassigned
+# Variables can be reassigned if they are not declared as `const`.

   str = "that everyone brings"

   in that case, the previous value should be freed automatically

-- you can pass a string literal as an argument to a user defined function, or to a C function.
+# you can pass a string literal as an argument to a user defined function, or
+  to a C function.

-- functions can get at most nine arguments.
+# functions can get at most nine arguments.

 # Comparison operators: